cyberark/psm/README.md

 # PSM

-This Playbook will install the [CyberArk PSM](https://www.cyberark.com/products/privileged-account-security-solution/core-privileged-account-security/) software on a Windows 2016 server / VM / instance.
+This playbook will install the [CyberArk PSM](https://www.cyberark.com/products/privileged-account-security-solution/core-privileged-account-security/) software on a Windows 2016 server / VM / instance.

 ## Requirements